 Static is caused by the donation or the swapping of electrons.
 You will probably notice it more when you are wearing synthetic materials like polyester or nylon (I had to learn all about electrons in my college science class!
 Such fun!) 🙂

 I’d advise against using a synthetic or plastic brush as well since these tend to make static in the hair worse.
-You can find good hair brushes in this article.
+You can find good vegan hair brushes here.

 And choose natural fibers in the winter.
 These will generate and hold onto less static charge, so you can have more good hair day’s.